Skilling (currency)

 The skilling (pronounced shilling in English) was the Scandinavian equivalent of the shilling.
 It was used as a subdivision of the various kinds of currencies named rigsdaler in use throughout Scandinavia, including the Danish rigsdaler, the Norwegian rigsdaler, and the Swedish riksdaler.

 Denmark

+The skilling began to be minted in Denmark in the 1440s under Christopher of Bavaria.
 From 1625 to 1873, one Danish skilling ([ˈske̝lˀe̝ŋ]) was equivalent to 1/96 of a rigsdaler.
+King Christian IX abolished the rigsdaler and skilling in favor of the kroner and ører in 1873.
 The word is still used colloquially for a small but unspecified amount of money ("lille skilling").
-King Christian IX abolished the rigsdaler and skilling in favor of the kroner and ører in 1873.

 Norway

+The skilling began to be minted in Norway in the 1510s.
 From 1816, the Norwegian skilling ([ˈʂɪ̂lːɪŋ]) was equivalent to 1/120 of a speciedaler, and before that 1/120 of a rigsdaler specie, or 1/96 of a rigsdaler courant.
 It was introduced in Norway in the early 16th century and was abolished 1875.

 Sweden

 During the 19th century, one Swedish skilling ([ˈɧɪ̂lːɪŋ]) was equivalent to 1/48 of a riksdaler.
-It was in use between 1776-1855.
+It was in use between 1776 and 1855.